 There may be more than 1 row of numbers if you are currently on a dual-rate tariff such as Economy 7 or Economy 10.
 Each row will be labelled as the lower tariff or night rate.

-Smart meters automatically send your energy usage to your utility provider, so you don’t need to take the readings yourself.
+Unlike a traditional meter which requires the meter to be read manually and readings submitted to the utility supplier.
+A smart meter will automatically send your energy usage to your utility provider, so you don’t need to take the readings yourself.
 This will save you the hassle of having to remember to take the readings, allows you to cut down on energy usage where necessary, and calculate the cost of your energy bills.

 Submitting a meter reading